severalnines/docs/faq.rst

 Is ClusterControl free?
 +++++++++++++++++++++++

 ClusterControl has a Community Edition that is free forever, available features include deployment and monitoring of clusters/servers.
 Please see the `ClusterControl product page <http://www.severalnines.com/pricing>`_ for details on features.

+After installation, you will get a 30-day free trial license (no credit card or signing required) with all enterprise features enabled.
+After the trial license expires, it will default back to community edition.

 Is there a live demo site where I can try out ClusterControl?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++